alexanderameye/alexanderameye.github.io/blog/hand-drawn-rendering/hand-drawn-rendering - Copy.md

     <p>For this blanco pixel we could use a red value of 0.
 However, then since the clearing color of our sectioning
       texture is also 0, objects touching the 'sky' will not have an outer line.
 We could fix this by using a different clearing color.
 Another option is to use a red value of 255 for blanco.
-However, then we need to remember to never set the red tint to 255 unless we really want it.
-For now I'm going to try using a different clearing color with a red value of 1 so that objects still get an outline when next to the 'sky'.</p>
+However, then we need to remember to never set the red tint to 255 unless we really want it, which is annoying.
+For now I'm going to try using a different clearing color with a
+      red value of 1 so that objects still get an outline when next to the 'sky'.
+In the end in a full game, the clearing color should practically never (?) be visible, and I'll always be showing an object with a custom shader so then this will not be so bad anymore.</p>

     <h3 class="mt-4 mb-3">Controlling the visuals of the outline</h3>
     <h3 class="mt-4 mb-3"></h3>
     <p>So far we only used the red channel of our sectioning texture, we still have the green and blue channel.
 So, what
-      are some other properties of our outline that we want to control? [color, thickness, opacity, wobbliness, movement]
+      are some other properties of our outline that we want to control? <b>[color, thickness, opacity, wobbliness, movement]</b>
     </p>

     <br>